-To maintain security in a computer-based testing environment, PARCC and DC Science recommend the following ideal configurations for seating students (unless local policy and procedures do not allow):
+To maintain security in a computer-based testing environment, the following ideal configurations for seating students are recommended:

 - Seat students in every other seat.

 - Arrange monitors back-to-back.

 - Seat students back-to-back.

 - Seat students in a semicircle.

 - Seat students in widely spaced rows or in every other row.